cordixx42/movie_py/README.md

 Web-interface with django will have dynamic search feature and return film description and poster mongodb for datastorage

-### File explainations
+### File explanations
 Please call out what each file does here.

 Data Collection
-- whats_on_netflix.py - Dynamically scrapes WhatsOnNetflix.com's Library table of all the Netlflix movies available and saves them to a dataframe.
+- <code>whats_on_netflix.py</code> - Dynamically scrapes WhatsOnNetflix.com's Library table of all the Netlflix movies available and saves them to a dataframe.
-- tmdb_search.py - takes either a TMDb ID or a film title and searches TMDb via API.
+- <code>tmdb_search.py</code> - takes either a TMDb ID or a film title and searches TMDb via API.
 If there is a positive result, the data is provided for the film in a dictionary.
-If not, there is an error expresses as a dicitnary as well.
+If not, there is an error expressed as a dictionary as well.
-- movie_lens.py
+- <code>load_movielens_mongodb.py</code> -
-- etc...
+- <code>load_netflix_tmdb_mongodb.py</code> -
 Data Analysis
-- WONanalysis.ipynb - A Jupyter Notebook which shows some simple analysis of the Netflix data.
+- <code>WONanalysis.ipynb</code> - A Jupyter Notebook which shows some simple analysis of the Netflix data.
 Years, languages, and top performers.
-Recomendation Engine
+Recommendation Engine
-- likeXbutY.py - Like XbutY matches target film against by a weighted average of bert embedding based on genres and summaries of those films.
+- <code>likeXbutY.py</code> - Like XbutY matches target film against by a weighted average of bert embedding based on genres and summaries of those films.
 Filters by language as well.
 Web App
-- name of file.
+- <code>cinepy</code> - this directory contains the web app which allows users to select a movie and a target language and get movie recommendations in the target language similar to the selected movie.
+The <code>movierecommendation/db.py</code> file establishes a connection to the mongodb database and defines functions to query the movielens and netflix movies.
+The <code>movierecommendation/views.py</code> contains the logic generating the web views, the HTML templates are in <code>movierecommendation/templates/</code>

 ### code walkthrough
 - Process: (MongoDB, Selenium, Requests)